EricGebhart/EricGebhart.github.io/_posts/2019-07-30-Converting-from-wordpress-to-markdown.md

 ---
 layout: post
 title: "Converting from wordpress to markdown"
-description: "A tool to recover pages and post from a wordpress SQLdump into markdown"
+description: "A tool to recover pages and posts from a wordpress SQLdump into markdown"
 date: 2019-07-30
 category: code
 tags: [wordpress, jekyll, markdown, html, awk, sed, shell]